DERHAEUPTLING/contao-mobilecontent/README.md

 ### ifdesktop […] endifdesktop, ifnmobile […] endnifmobile

 The content between the start and and tag is skipped if it appears on a mobile page.

+## Auto-redirect

+When the auto-redirect is enabled, right before the visitor is redirected to the correct version of the page the script adds the `mobile-content-redirecting` CSS class to the `<body>` element.

 ## Developers